Due Sunday, December 16 at 11:59 PM

 This process will usually go in one of four directions, which aren't necessarily mutually-exclusive:

-something that is simple enough that you know how to prove it, but Dafny still can't prove it.
+assert something that is simple enough that you know how to prove it, but Dafny still can't prove it.

 This usually means there is some additional information you know about your problem, but Dafny doesn't know it.